In honor of Black History Month, let’s learn more about Arturo Alfonso Schomburg, a Puerto Rican historian, writer, curator, and activist!

 Schomburg made it his mission and life’s work to collect and write about African and African diasporic contributions to history and culture.
 His influence on the Harlem Renaissance was enormous, and his extensive collection of intellectual, artistic, and cultural legacies of African and individuals of African descent forms the foundation for the present-day Schomburg Center for Research in Black Culture in Harlem.

-Research & learn with your Oak Park library card & PIN
+Use your Oak Park library card & PIN

-Search for Arturo Alfonso Schomburg using:
+- Log in and search for Arturo Alfonso Schomburg using: